waleyGithub/waleyGithub.github.io/IELTS/writing/Task2/Classification/Report.md

 ---
 title: Report
 ---
+### 2025年08月16日 中国大陆
+Report shows that many people spend their time sitting down, which could lead to health problems.
+Why do you think many people spend time sitting down?
+What are the best ways to reduce people's time sitting down?

 ### 2025年06月28日 中国大陆
 An increasing number of developing countries are expanding their tourist industry.
 Why is this the case?
 Do you think it is a positive development?